 - FCP (First Contentful Paint) - This measures the point in time when the first content from the DOM is rendered, meaning the first HTML element is displayed.
 It essentially refers to how long it takes for anything to show up on the screen, which is connected to how complicated your HTML is.
 This is used to calculate your Page Speed Score, which can be done with tools like Google PageSpeed Insights.

 - AMP (Accelerated Mobile Pages) - A Google-run website publishing technology designed as a competitor to Facebook's Instant Articles.
 It allows you to sacrifice the complexity of your website in favor of speed, often a worthwhile sacrifice for mobile, where customers more highly value Page Speed.

 Let's review what we've learned so far about the importance of website speed with these key takeaways on page speed and PageSpeed Insights:

 - Clients who already work with seoClarity can always take advantage of our Page Speed Analysis.

-- Google's algorithm has used Page Speed as a metric since 2010 - so it's really important!
+- Google's algorithm has used page speed as a metric since 2010 — and the Core Web Vitals update makes this even more important!

 - One easy way to improve your website speed is by simply compressing image and text files.

-- seoClarity provides you with an updated Page Speed Score every month, so you can easily track your website performance.
+- seoClarity provides you with an updated Page Speed Score every week or month, so you can easily track your website performance.